eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ### With SAE Transport (Pull-Only Model) {#with-sae-transport-pull-only-model}

-When using the Static Artifact Exchange (SAE) protocol [I-D.sae-protocol]:
+When using the Static Artifact Exchange (SAE) protocol [@I-D.ritz-sae]:

-- Compromise of Verifier signing keys is limited to denial-of- service impact
+- Compromise of Verifier signing keys is limited to denial-of-service impact
 - Attackers cannot inject forged Phase 2 artifacts without repository write access
 - Evidence produced under attacker-controlled inputs will fail appraisal at legitimate Verifiers (Gates 8-10 will reject the malformed evidence)